-1. National Savings Certificate
+1. what is National Savings Certificate

 Individuals mainly use NSC for small and medium investments as well as for tax-saving purposes.
 A fixed income instrument like Public Provident Fund and Post Office FDs, this scheme too is a secure and low-risk product.
 You can buy it from the nearest post office in your name, for a minor or with another adult as a joint account.
 They come with 2 fixed maturity periods – 5 years and 10 years.

 There is no maximum limit on the purchase of NSCs, but investments of up to Rs 1.5 lakhs in the scheme can earn a tax break under Section 80C of the Income Tax Act.
-The certificates earn a fixed interest, which is currently at the rate of 8.1% per annum.
+The certificates earn a fixed interest, which is currently at the rate of7.6% per annum.
 They add this interest back to the investment and compound it annually.
 Many pledge these certificates for taking loans from banks.

 2. Who Should Invest in NSC?